- Preparing for Class

-- International student orientation for all degree programs is August 19 – 23 (spouses can participate at select times).
+- International student orientation for all degree programs is August 18-22 (spouses can participate at select times).
 All students from outside North America are required to attend.
-Beginning August 26, MDiv, MA and MTS students will attend Gateway until September 6 (see below), while ThM and PhD students continue with international orientation in the mornings until September 4.
-See dates for program-specific orientations below.
+Stay posted for a schedule.

-- Residential student orientation (called “Gateway”) for all MDiv, MTS and MA students is Monday, August 26 – Friday, September 6.
-This is a required, one-credit course that Spring 2013 and Fall 2013 students must attend.
+- Residential student orientation (called “Gateway”) for all MDiv, MTS and MA students is scheduled for August 25-29, 2014.
+This is a required, one-credit course that Spring 2014 and Fall 2014 students must attend.
 (Spouses can participate in select sessions.)
-Advanced placement testing will be offered on Friday, August 23 as well as other times during Gateway.
-Click here to view the residential gateway schedule.
+Advanced standing exams will be offered at least two times during Gateway.
+Stay posted for a schedule.

-- January orientation – all residential students beginning in the Spring will have a brief orientation to Calvin Seminary on Wednesday, January 29, 2014.
-At that time, ThM students will meet individually with the program director.
+- January orientation – all residential students beginning in the spring will have a brief orientation to Calvin Seminary on Tuesday, January 27, 2015.
+At that time, ThM students will meet individually with the program director, Dr. Mariano Avila.

-- Gateway 2014 – all MDiv, MA and MTS students (including distance students) who begin in the Spring are required to attend Gateway in August of 2014.
+- Gateway 2015 – all MDiv, MA and MTS students (including distance students) who begin in the spring are required to attend Gateway in August of 2015.
 Dates still TBD.

-Spring registration is done by the Registrar for all new students.
-More information about Spring registration will be sent in January.
+Spring registration is done by the registrar for all new students.
+More information about spring registration will be sent in January 2015.
 Once you are signed up for a course, you will have access to course syllabi through our online learning management system Canvas.

 To view the course schedule, please click here and select the term you wish to see (future terms are posted only as the start date approaches).
 Calvin Seminary’s calendar, including important dates for the academic year can be found here.
 Questions?
 Contact the admissions office.